Quas1Dev/QuasiDev/categories/_batch/variáveis-de-ambiente.md

 ## O que significa “variável” e “ambiente”?

-O ambiente, nesse caso, se refere ao estado atual do computador, que
+O ambiente, nesse caso, se refere ao estado atual do computador, que consiste nas suas opções de configuração em funcionamento.

 Começando pelo mais simples de explicar, o ambiente se refere ao estado atual do computador, determinado pelo sistema operacional, hardware e softwares sendo executados no momento.
 Ao dizer que “um programa roda em um ambiente Windows”, significa que o Windows está sendo usado como sistema operacional da máquina onde o programa está sendo executado.

 A particular configuration of hardware or software.
 "The environment" refers to a hardware platform and the operating system that is used in it.
 A programming environment would include the compiler and associated development tools.
 Environment is used in other ways to express a type of configuration, such as a networking environment, database environment, transaction processing environment, batch environment, interactive environment and so on.
 See platform.